 At the writing of this post I'm on about my 6th week of continuous brewing and I have had several successful batches.
 For the first several batches, I was trying to be "conservative" in my drinking during the week.
 I would add 2 cups (1 pint) of Kombucha to my green smoothie each morning and sometimes had a pint in the evening, but I wanted to be sure I had enough to last the whole week, plus a few days until the next batch would be ready.

 I started my current batch a few days ago and can now say that I have enough Kombucha in the fridge to satisfy my cravings for a couple weeks at least (if I stopped brewing today, which I did NOT!!!).
 I estimate I drink about 4 cups of Kombucha a day, 2 in my morning smoothies and 2 with dinner, or in the evening.
 Keep in mind, Tommy likes my Kombucha, but I'm really the only one drinking it.
 If you have a large family, you may have to look into a larger jar, or multiple continuous brew jars.
 If you're looking to save time, you can drink the Kombucha straight with no fruit/juice or second ferment.
 Just use the beverage dispenser just as intended and drink your tea straight up.
 Or you can add some fruit juice at this point to sweeten it with no 2nd ferment.
+Keep in mind that the Kombucha you drink today will be sweeter than the Kombucha you drink a week from today.
 I find leaving about 1/2 gallon at the bottom of the 2 gallon dispenser works well as starter tea.
 Really the variations are endless!

 The things I've learned about successful Kombucha Brewing: